cran/duckdb/tests/testthat/_snaps/relational.md

 ---

     Code
+      nrow(forbid)
+    Condition
+      Error:
+      !
+Materialization is disabled, use collect() or as_tibble() to materialize.

+---

+    Code
       nrow(four_rows)
     Condition
       Error:
       !
-Materialization would result in 5 rows, which exceeds the limit of 4.
+Materialization would result in more than 4 rows.
 Use collect() or as_tibble() to materialize.

 ---